ethereum-oasis-op/baseline/README.md

 ## Development/Test Environment

+0. run `npm run build` to create the JSON files in the `artifacts` folder needed for deployment.
+1. Make sure you download and have available locally the config files: `config-buyer.json`, `config-supplier1.json`, `config-supplier2.json`, `config-supplier3.json`.
 1. run `npm run deploy`
    - This docker container first deploys both the Registry contract and the OrgRegistry contract.
    - Then it registers a Buyer and 3 Supplier organizations.
 The corresponding `/config/config-${role}.json` files are updated with the newly deployed contract addresses.